adstuart/azure-sdwan/README.md

 ## Summary of design option

 This design pattern has existed since 2018 when Azure Virtual WAN first went Generally Available.
 It utilises automation between the networking vendors SD-WAN controller and API's exposed by the Azure Virtual WAN Hub.
 These APIs offer programmatic automation for attachment of the SD-WAN to Cloud.
 Example, a new site comes online in Chicago, it is tagged as "cloud enabled" in the SD-WAN vendors software.
-IPsec tunnels are automatically built from the Branch CPE to Azure Virtual WAN.--
+IPsec tunnels are automatically built from the Branch CPE to Azure Virtual WAN.

 ![](images/2022-03-21-12-04-12.png)